requirejs/element/README.md

 * [template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)
 * [document.registerElement](http://w3c.github.io/webcomponents/spec/custom/#extensions-to-document-interface-to-register)

 but uses a loader plugin to handle document.registerElement, and uses modules for creating the custom element prototypes that is passed to document.registerElement.
-The `template` plugin creates HTML snippets, via the template element, for the interior DOM structure of an element.
+The `template` plugin creates HTML snippets, via the template element, for the interior DOM structure of the body.
+However for the templates used inside a custom element, via `require(template!...)` just use a regular div/element container as a work area.

 ## `element` loader plugin custom features